ksprashu/project-data_modeling_with_postgres/README.md

 + start_time, hour, day, week, month, year, weekday
 + 6813 records

+## Project Files

+### Python Scripts
+#### sql_queries.py
+This contains the actual SQL queries to create, drop, insert and select from tables.

+#### create_table.py
+This file has to be run first always before any session so that the existing tables are dropped and new clean tables are created.

+#### etl.py
+This contains the ETL pipeline to read from all the json files, process them, and finally insert the records into the created tables.
+When this file is run, all the data is populated into the database.

+### Jupyter Notebooks
+#### test.ipynb
+This notebook contains a few test and debugging queries that can be used to check that the SQL statements are fine and the ETL pipeline is working fine

+#### etl.ipynb
+This notebook is the exploratory workbook that is used to analyse the data files and build out a sample ETL pipeline.
+Once we are happy with this, we can move the logic into a python script.

+#### analysis.ipynb
+Once all the data is inserted into the tables, we can use this notebook to run some sample queries and analysis.

 ## Data Analysis - sample questions

 ### Q: What were the top 10 most played songs?